 Sebastian Yradier was a Spanish born composer who despite the universal popularity of the piece died in obscurity in 1865.
 Based on the Cuban habanera Show More...

 Sebastian Yradier was a Spanish born composer who despite the universal popularity of the piece died in obscurity in 1865.
 Based on the Cuban habanera rhythm, La Paloma (The Dove) was written after the composer visited Cuba around 1860 and became very popular world wide.
 The melody needs to be played legato whilst the accompaniment figuration should be played staccato or certainly in a detached manner.
 There are many different versions of this piece and the triplet figuration provides various options on how the music can be both notated and played.
 A tempo of of around 60 quarter note (crotchet) beats to the minute is suggested.
-The solo clarinet part, transposed to the appropriate key, is also appended to the full music score.
-An accompaniment is also available.
+The solo tenor saxophone part, transposed to the appropriate key, is also appended to the full music score.
+Piano accompaniments are in place playing at 58,60,62 and 64 quarter notes bpm.
 Close

 Added: 27th July, 2017 11:07 AM |